 Clippers snap home skid against Warriors with 121-116 OT win

-Williams rallied after missing shots in the closing minutes of regulation, when the Warriors ran off 11 straight points to force overtime tied at 106-all.
+Williams recovered after shooting 3 of 16 in regulation, when the Clippers were scoreless over the final 5:15 while the Warriors ran off 11 straight points to force overtime tied at 106-all.

+“There would be no point for me to be on the floor if I didn’t have confidence,” said Williams, who finished with 25 points.

 Montrezl Harrell added 23 points off the bench and rookie Shai Gilgeous-Alexander had 18.